ubco-W2022T2-data301/project-group-group15/final_report.md

 <br />

 From this plot, we can see how the stocks of each sector are confined in their own specified area.
 For instance, the Worthiness column shows how the variation is seen between industries.
-When we take a closer look, we can find that each companies' value stock worthiness in a particular indudstry has a positive correlation with Dividend Yield.
+When we take a closer look, we can find that each companies' value stock worthiness in a particular industry has a positive correlation with Dividend Yield.
 This pattern is also seen in the current and quick ratios, meaning that we have compartmentalized and broken down the components which make the three initial variables and applied them to our calculation of value stock worthiness accurately.

 ## **Conclusion & Remarks**

-In conclusion, we were able to create a quite precise model in which accomodates the variables that create a worthy value stock to invest in.
+In conclusion, we were able to create a quite precise model in which accommodates the variables that create a worthy value stock to invest in.
 This process was authenticated by plotting the initial variables that started our variable aggregation analysis, alongside seeing its relationship in each industry.
 Even so, there are a few variables that we were not able to quantify and include in our analysis.
 For example, the regulatory risks of an industry (e.g. tax laws, tariffs, or environmental regulations) which can influence the value of stocks to a large extent was not calculated as there were no values that we could enumerate to represent them.
 That, on top of the fact that the nature of stocks are in general very unpredictable shows that there is also inaccuracy to this analysis to some extent.

 Overall, this analysis has shown that even the most unpredictable datasets that show large deviations can be analyzed when categorized and distinguished appropriately.

 [^8]: 15 Best Dividend Stocks to Buy Now | Investing | U.S. News. https://money.usnews.com/investing/dividends/slideshows/best-dividend-stocks-to-buy-this-year.

 [^9]: Reiff, Nathan.
 “Top Dividend Stocks for April 2023.”
 Investopedia, Investopedia, 29 Mar.
 2023, https://www.investopedia.com/top-dividend-stocks-april-2023-7372726.

 [^10]: Hall, Jason.
 “Best Dividend Stocks to Buy and Hold in 2023.”
 The Motley Fool, https://www.fool.com/investing/stock-market/types-of-stocks/dividend-stocks/.

 [^11]: “Why Dividends Matter.”
 Fidelity, https://www.fidelity.com/learning-center/investment-products/stocks/why-dividends-matter.

 [^12]: Yec.
 “Council Post: The Aftermath and Impact of Covid-19 on Stock Markets.”
 Forbes, Forbes Magazine, 13 Feb.
 2023, https://www.forbes.com/sites/theyec/2023/02/10/the-aftermath-and-impact-of-covid-19-on-stock-markets/?sh=4f0a88f2c120.

 [^13]: Bradley, Chris, and Peter Stumpner.
 “The Impact of Covid-19 on Capital Markets, One Year In.”
 McKinsey &amp; Company, McKinsey &amp; Company, 10 Mar.
 2021, https://www.mckinsey.com/capabilities/strategy-and-corporate-finance/our-insights/the-impact-of-covid-19-on-capital-markets-one-year-in.